 “LOVE does whatever it takes to multiply itself and somehow along the way everyone becomes a part of it.” - Bob Goff.

-after being a wedding photographer for seven-ish years, i've learned a lot along the way. some awesome lessons, and some lessons that broke my heart. i've learned what i'll stand for on the wedding day and what i refuse to do. but overall, i've learned who i am as a photographer and who i want to work with as "my" couples.
+after being a full time wedding photographer for ten-ish years, i've learned a lot along the way. some awesome lessons, and some lessons that broke my heart. i've learned what i'll stand for on the wedding day and what i refuse to do. but overall, i've learned who i am as a photographer and who i want to work with as "my" couples.

 i've learned even though you might love my images, i'm not the photographer for everyone.

 hopefully, in finding and exploring my site, you'll have a better idea of who i am and if you want to work together.

 people with creative minds.

 couples in love. like, the true, messy, imperfect but full of Grace kinda love.

 people who understand what a wedding is. and at the same time, understand a marriage means more.

 people who understand and value the relationship with their photographer.

 people who aren't afraid to be vulnerable and full of emotion.